surajbeston/sablekh/api_docs/docs/library.md

 ### Getting library from link

-* When user pushes a link you'd want to know fetch and display library according to that link.
+* When user pushes a link you'd want to know fetch and display library according to that link, just have to send a `POST` request to `ip/link` in following format:

 `{
   "link_str": "wogH0o-bhoo-lo"